Platinum Jubilee of Elizabeth II: Pitcairn Islands

 In Pitcairn Islands, the smallest British overseas territory with no more than 50 permanent inhabitants, a jubilee dinner was held on 2 June.
 The territory was also the last to light a jubilee beacon.

 Turks and Caicos Islands

 Governor Nigel Dakin approved an extra holiday on 6 June, throughout the Turks and Caicos Islands.
 In addition, the Queen's Birthday public holiday was observed on June 3, rather than the usual 13 June, to create a four-day weekend celebration as a tribute to the Queen's reign.

 Planned celebrations include events in Grand Turk, a tree planting ceremony, a beacon lighting ceremony and the Queen's Birthday Parade.

-Platinum jubilee medals will be awarded to public servants for their service over the years, as well as to the persons for 18, 25 and 30 years of service to the Crown.
+Platinum jubilee medals were awarded to public servants for their service over the years, as well as to the persons for 18, 25 and 30 years of service to the Crown.

+Canada

+The Platinum Jubilee of Her Majesty Queen Elizabeth II is the first time in Canada's history that a Canadian monarch celebrates 70 years on the throne.